davidjfk/012_dentist_app/README_design_to_implement_dentist_app.md

             Use case steps (of all for all of these 3 use cases) to add/update an appointment with 1 treatmentType with 1 dentist with a skill that matches exactly that treatmentType:

-            The component addAppointment has the following fields (see June 27th):
+            The component addAppointment has the following fields:

                 appointmentObject = {
                     appointmentId: 056946,